KF-Art/icewm-personal-tunning/README.md

     TerminalCommand=tilix
     SuspendCommand="zzz -z"

-Shutdown and Reboot command are not working yet, because by default are configured to work with SystemD.
-Working on it.
+Shutdown and Reboot commands are not working yet, because by default are configured to work with SystemD; working on it.
 If you don't want to use XFCE's panel, set <code>ShowTaskBar</code> on <code>1</code>, and remove it from autostart.

+<H2>Add sudo exceptions</H2>
+<code>brillo</code> and <code>zzz</code> requires root privileges in order to edit the brightness and power status.
+To be able to use the related keybindings and startup commands, we have to add two exceptions to <code>sudoers</code> file.

+	sudo visudo

+Now add this line at the end of the file (change <code>yourusername</code> for your user's name):

+	yourusername ALL= NOPASSWD: /usr/bin/zzz /usr/bin/brillo

+After that, logout.
+Related keybindings and startup commands now should work.

+<H2>Theming environment</H2>
+Download <a href=https://www.box-look.org/p/1393603/ 'Materia Manjaro Dark B'> IceWM theme.